 Construction areas for new pavements should be stripped of existing pavement, organic soil, and any deleterious materials, including construction debris from demolition of the existing pavement, prior to site excavation and grading.
 If fat clays are encountered at the subgrade level, they should be removed to a depth of at least 24 inches and replaced with LVC as described in Section 5.1 of this report.
-Alternatively, the subgrade soils can be lime or cement stabilized to a depth of at least 12 inches.
+Alternatively, fat clay subgrade soils can be lime or cement stabilized to a depth of at least 12 inches as described in Section 5.2 of this report.
+The existing silts and silty lean clays would likely require cement treatment.
 Care should be taken during stripping to prevent excessive disturbance of the underlying material.
 After the removal of these materials, and where further excavation is not required, the exposed subgrade should be proofrolled.
-Proofrolling is accomplished by passing over the subgrade for areas of excessive pumping or rolling which indicate the presence of soft, wet, disturbed, or otherwise unsuitable soils.
+Proofrolling is accomplished by passing over the subgrade with a fully loaded tandem-axle dump truck or fully loaded scraper and observing the subgrade for areas of excessive pumping or rolling which indicate the presence of soft, wet, disturbed, or otherwise unsuitable soils.
 Any unacceptable materials encountered should be excavated and either recompacted or replaced with new structural fill.